-I argued in Covenant and Conversation Kedoshim that Judaism is more than an ethnicity.
+I argued in my Covenant and Conversation for parshat Kedoshim that Judaism is more than an ethnicity.
 It is a call to holiness.
 In one sense, however, there is an important ethnic dimension to Judaism.

 This is particularly evident in this week’s parsha.
 Repeatedly we read of social legislation couched in the language of family:

 When you buy or sell to your neighbour, let no one wrong his brother.
 (Lev.
 25:14)

 If your brother becomes impoverished and sells some of his property, his near redeemer is to come to you and redeem what his brother sold.
 (25:25)

 If your brother is impoverished and indebted to you, you must support him; he must live with you like a foreign resident.
 Do not take interest or profit from him, but fear your God and let your brother live with you.
 (25:35-36)

 If your brother becomes impoverished and is sold to you, do not work him like a slave.
 (25:39)

 “Your brother” in these verses is not meant literally.
 At times it means “your relative”, but mostly it means “your fellow Jew”.
 This is a distinctive way of thinking about society and our obligations to others.
 Jews are not just citizens of the same nation or adherents of the same faith.
 We are members of the same extended family.
 We are – biologically or electively – children of Abraham and Sarah.
 For the most part, we share the same history.
 On the festivals we relive the same memories.
 We were forged in the same crucible of suffering.
 We are more than friends.
 We are mishpachah, family.

 The concept of family is absolutely fundamental to Judaism.
 Consider the book of Genesis, the Torah’s starting-point.
 It is not primarily about theology, doctrine, dogma.
 It is not a polemic against idolatry.
 It is about families: husbands and wives, parents and children, brothers and sisters.